risk-first/website/menagerie/Communication-Risk.md

 Each packet consists of two things:

-- An address, which tells the network components (such as routers and gateways) where to send the packet, much like you'd write the address on the outside of a parcel.
+- An **IP Address**, which tells the network components (such as routers and gateways) where to send the packet, much like you'd write the address on the outside of a parcel.
-- The _payload_, the stream of bytes for processing at the destination.
+- The **Payload**, the stream of bytes for processing at the destination.
 Like the contents of the parcel.

 But, even this concept of "packets" is an [Abstraction](Glossary#abstraction).
-Although all the components of the network interoperate with this protocol, we might be using Wired Ethernet, or WiFi, 4G or _something else_.
+Although all the components of the network understand this protocol, we might be using Wired Ethernet cables, or WiFi, 4G or _something else_ beneath that.

 ### 3. 802.11 - WiFi Protocol